aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addchart/_index.md

 ## AddChart(ChartType, float, float, float, float) {#addchart}

-Creates a new Chart, initialize it with sample series data and settings and adds it to the end of the collection.
+Creates a new chart, initializes it with sample series data and settings, and adds it to the end of the shape collection.

 ```csharp
 public IChart AddChart(ChartType type, float x, float y, float width, float height)